It’s not easy being green.

 Me: No reason.

-Sue: Has he got green fingers under his black gloves?
-Is that the big twist?
+Sue: Has he got green fingers under those black gloves?
+Is that the twist?

-Meanwhile, in Antarctica, the Doctor and Stevenson are hunting for the Krynoid…
+The Doctor and Stevenson go hunting for the Krynoid.

 Sue: When you consider that this was filmed in a television studio, it looks amazing.